ericdequ/GovCon/data/blog/leveraging_small_business_administration_sba_resources_for_contracting_success.md

 # Leveraging Small Business Administration (SBA) Resources for Contracting Success

 Government contracts are a significant avenue for small businesses looking to expand their market reach and grow their customer base.
 However, navigating the complex world of government contracting can be daunting.
 Enter the **Small Business Administration (SBA)**, a powerhouse of resources designed to help small businesses thrive in this competitive landscape.
-In this blog post, we'll dive deep into the SBA's offerings and how you can leverage them for contracting success.
+In this blog post, well dive deep into the SBA's offerings and how you can leverage them for contracting success.

 ## Why Consider Government Contracts?